googlefonts/how-to-hint-variable-fonts/README.md

 **Subpixel Positioning**

 When DirectWrite renders a font’s spacing, glyphs can now begin on a subpixel boundary.
 [Subpixel positioning](https://docs.microsoft.com/en-us/windows/win32/directwrite/introducing-directwrite#improved-text-rendering-with-cleartype) greatly improves the spacing of type on-screen, especially at small sizes.
 The spacing accuracy that can be achieved by starting a glyph’s spacing on a subpixel boundary is significant compared with starting on a whole pixel as in GDI.
 This more accurate spacing is critical in achieving a smooth flow and even typographic color to the text.

-In addition, hinting is no longer needed to control the font’s spacing, which in the past required a lot of extra code and time to complete.
+Hinting is no longer needed to control the font’s spacing, which in the past required a lot of extra code and time to complete.
+This speeds up the hinting process significantly.

 **Horizontal and Vertical anti-aliasing**

 Subpixel rendering improves the horizontal aspect of type on-screen but not the vertical.
 Older types of rendering, such as Cleartype in Windows GDI for example, only supported horizontal anti-aliasing.
 This meant that aliasing or ‘jaggies’ were still very apparent at larger sizes on-screen.
 In order to fix this problem and give a smoother vertical effect, DirectWrite applies [anti-aliasing in the y-direction](https://docs.microsoft.com/en-us/windows/win32/directwrite/introducing-directwrite#improved-text-rendering-with-cleartype) in addition to using the horizontal subpixel rendering.

 The addition of support for vertical anti-aliasing, helped a great deal in smoothing out the appearance of text on-screen, particularly at larger sizes.
 However, for smaller font sizes, when a font’s outlines are scaled and rendered with no hinting, the vertical anti-aliasing can result in significant blur, particularly for horizontal features.

-By aligning key heights and horizontal features to the pixel grid, hinting helps to greatly reduce this blur, in particular for text reading sizes, on lower resolution screens.
+By aligning key heights and horizontal features to the pixel grid, hinting can greatly reduce this blur, in particular for text reading sizes, on lower resolution screens.

 **Hinting Benefits for today’s common rendering environments**